 According to statistics, adding CTAs to your Facebook page can increase click-through rate by 285%.
 What this means is that you’re likely to get more conversions when you add compelling CTAs to your ad.
 Your CTA should be clear, concise, compelling, and straight to the point.
 Use words like “buy”, “shop”, “get”, and “sign up” to get your audience’s attention and get them to take a specific action.

 What price or discount rates are you offering to your target audience?
 They should be stated clearly in the ad to convince your audience and get them to buy what you’re selling.
 For instance, a copy like “Comfortable baby cots guaranteed to help your kid sleep better at night.
 Get yours at only $14.99 today” will definitely get more conversions than “Comfortable baby cots to help your baby sleep better.
 Get yours today”.

 Facebook ads are a great way for dropshippers to market their business and reach out to potential customers, but don’t forget that if you want to keep them coming back, you need high-quality products and fast shipping.

 But how can you get high-quality products and fast shipping?
 Easy!
 You simply need to choose Yakkyofy!

 We can source for you over 12 million products in real-time and fast ship them to your customers around the world.
-We also provide a software integration that you can easily connect to eBay, Shopify and WooCommerce to automate all your usual daily tasks of your business.
+We also provide a software integration that you can easily connect to your store and automate all your usual daily tasks of your business.